 Most claimants will need a medical assessment as part of the claims process.
 This is something that is conducted by an independent medical expert.
 Usually, your solicitor will book this locally for you.
 A report will be provided to all parties following the meeting that explains what injuries you sustained and your prognosis.

-If your loved one has been injured following a fall from height at work, you could claim if their injuries leave them without the mental capacity to manage the claim themselves.
+If your loved one has been injured following a fall from height, you could claim if their injuries leave them without the mental capacity to manage the claim themselves.
 Once you’ve been accepted as a litigation friend, you can represent your loved one and deal with a solicitor on their behalf.

 Read more on the litigation friend process.